klymenkoserhii/localstack-wisetack-samples/README.md

 You can find examples of API responses [here](./scripts/results/004).

+> Note
+>
+> Samples in this repo by default run against LocalStack, if you want to run them using AWS Cloud profile
+> please update first line in the file [get-profile.sh](./terraform/shared/get-profile.sh)

 #### CONCLUSION

-We cannot use LocalStack in our project until points 2.2 and 2.3 are fixed.
+We cannot start to use LocalStack in our project until points 2.2 and 2.3 are fixed as we don't have workarounds for them.